-With that said, if you find yourself having trouble saving and want some help, Digit could very well be worth it.
-After all, if you can painlessly build an emergency fund that will protect you from taking on credit card debt or worse, $3 a month might seem like a drop in the bucket.
+With all that said, if you find yourself having trouble saving and want some help, Digit could very well be worth it.
+After all, if you can painlessly build an emergency fund that will protect you from taking on credit card debt or worse, $5 a month might seem like a drop in the bucket.
 Still, at a certain point, it may be best to wean yourself off of the service, take what you’ve learned, and start saving for yourself.

 Digit is a service that helps users automatically set aside money and build up their savings.
 Additionally, the app now offers automated investing and even a digital banking account.